MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-operationpreempted.md

 ## Cause

-This error usually occurs when an in-progress operation is interrupted by a subsequent operation that was issued before the in-progress operation is finished.
-The error will indicate the subsequent operation, which can be a delete or any other operation.
+This error usually occurs when an in-progress operation is interrupted by a previous operation that was issued before the in-progress operation is finished.
+The error will indicate the previous operation, which can be a delete or any other operation.

 ## Solution

-Retry the operation after the subsequent operation finishes or abort the long-running operation.
+Retry the operation after the previous operation finishes or abort the long-running operation.

 ## More information